 This begs the question: Is getting into seemingly antiquated professions, devoid of media recognition, really worth it?
 One such argument that people bring up is the viability of poker as an occupation.
 Poker came into existence in the early 1800’s, yet its popularity didn’t surface until the late twentieth century.
 Far from being considered a profession, poker was, and still is, considered a recreational activity by the majority.
 But the people who are exposed to the game and enjoy exercising their brain through gaming, play and treat Poker as a profession.
 A more informed society and media is definitely to give a boost to the game and increase its following.

 The general consensus is: You’d have to be a fool to think playing poker full-time could sustain you for life.
 This is where so many people are wrong.
 Successful individuals in any field, be it chartered accountants, bankers and even engineers, have bid adieu to their jobs, and are instead pursuing poker professionally.
 One such example is that of Aditya Agarwal, an engineer turned marketer, who has set the World Series of Poker stage on fire.
-Agarwal, often regarded as the face of poker in India, has made countless impressive runs at the Mecca of Poker.
+Agarwal, often regarded as the face of poker, has made countless impressive runs at the Mecca of Poker.
 His success story has inspired a plethora of people to rethink their approach towards the game.

 Giving up the luxury of steady, reliable job in favour of an occupation that is inherently filled with risk might seem to be a slippery slope that many might not venture down.
 However, knowing that there are people who have safely made it to the other side might spur the adventurous individual roll the dice.
 What would be your approach?
 To play it safe or make the wager?
 Have your say!